nmcguinness/2022_3DGED_GDApp/README.md

 - [x] Added AppData to abstract and centralise hard-coded magic numbers and improve readability
 - [ ] Finish CubeMesh
 - [ ] Explain how to extend a class (see Extensions)
+- [ ] Add Integer2 for use with screen resolution to prevent need to typecast - see InitializeGraphics()